 Inspired by her ancestors, wildlife and bush tucker, 15-year-old Wudarabin Snider from Cooktown has produced the winning design in an Indigenous Creative Art Competition staged by the Royal Flying Doctor Service (Queensland Section) (RFDS).

-Earlier this year, the RFDS Far North Mental Health and Wellbeing (MHWB) team, in partnership with the Queensland Aboriginal and Torres Strait Islander Foundation, asked several high schools in the state’s north to design an artwork that could feature on the team’s new uniforms.
+In mid 2020, the RFDS Far North Mental Health and Wellbeing (MHWB) team, in partnership with the Queensland Aboriginal and Torres Strait Islander Foundation, asked several high schools in the state’s north to design an artwork that could feature on the team’s new uniforms.

 RFDS (Queensland Section) Far North Mental Health Manager Jos Middleton said around 60 per cent of the clients who engaged with the team identify as being Aboriginal or Torres Strait Islander.

 Graphic: Wudarabin Snider holding her winning entry in an Indigenous Creative Art Competition staged by the Royal Flying Doctor Service (Queensland Section).